 Public Transport to Two Jack Lake

 Don’t have a rental car?
-You can take the bus from Banff to the lake.
+Take the bus from Banff to the lake!
 It stops at Cascade Ponds, Johnson Lake, Two Jack Lakeside Campground and Two Jack Main Campground along the way before arriving at the Two Jack Day Use stop.

 The bus departs from the Transit Hub at Banff High School on Banff Avenue, across the Elk and Avenue Hotel.